-- 9.1 Investment property for the Group consist of 4 commercial properties in Al Madina Al Munawarah consisting of offices, buildings and shops fully leased to other parties. - 9.2 Through the agreement to sell TACOMA, the Group transferred the land and buildings on it amounted to SR 4.3 million for the Group within the terms of the agreement.
-Therefore, the land and buildings on it were reclassified under investment properties.
-The legal procedure to transfer the land and buildings ownership are still under process to the date of the financial statements. - 9.3 The fair value of investment properties amounted to SR 4.29 billion (2019: SR 4.27 billion).
-The fair value was determined by an independent external real estate evaluator (Value Strat) accredited by the Saudi Authority for Accredited Valuers ("TAQEEM") and represents the properties for lease purpose, the fair value was determined using the market value of the property.
+- 9-1 Investment properties for the Group consists of 4 commercial properties in Al Madina Al Munawarah mainly offices, buildings and shops fully leased to other parties. - 9-2 The fair value of investment properties amounted to SR 3.60 billion (2020: SR 4.28 billion).
+During 2021 one of the rented hotels was reclassified from investment properties to properties, plants and equipments due to termination of contract with the lessor and the hotel will be self operated.
+The fair value was determined by an independent external real estate evaluator (Value Strat) accredited by the Saudi Authority for Accredited Valuers ("TAQEEM") to determine the fair value of investment properties, and the fair value was determined using the market value of the property.
 The market value of real estate has been defined using the cost approach and income capitalization approach (net initial return).
-Any significant movement in the assumptions used in the fair valuation of investment properties, such as the discount rate, return, rental growth, etc., will result in a significantly lower / higher fair value for these assets.
+Any significant movement in the assumptions used in the fair valuation of investment properties, such as the discount rate, return, rental growth, etc., will result in a significantly lower / higher fair value for these assets. - 9.3 On March 12, 2020, through the sale agreement of Taiba Contracting and Maintenance Company Limited (TACOMA) to transfer the land and buildings on amounted to SR 4.3 million for the benefit of the Group under the terms of the agreement.
+Therefore the land and buildings on were reclassified within investment property.
+The legal procedures for transferring the ownership of land and buildings on are still under progress until the date of the consolidated financial statements.